BrainDBD/Project-OOP-21/README.md

 ## Explaining the Code

--Card.cpp is used in initialising, copying and showing cards.
+- Card.cpp is used in initialising, copying and showing cards.
--Deck.cpp is used to create decks, shuffle them, add or remove cards from them and show them.
+- Deck.cpp is used to create decks, shuffle them, add or remove cards from them and show them.
--Player.cpp manages a player's health, hand and score.
+- Player.cpp manages a player's health, hand and score.
--Game.cpp contains the Match function, that acts as the main game.
+- Game.cpp contains the Match function, that acts as the main game.
 It uses concepts from the other classes.
--main.cpp has the newMatch function, which create a set of players and rules for the purposes of a 21 match.
+- main.cpp has the newMatch function, which create a set of players and rules for the purposes of a 21 match.

 ## Not yet implemented
 - [ ] Trump Cards.